 Nigeria: Banditry violence and displacement in the Northwest

-In northwest Nigeria, there are frequent attacks on civilians by groups of unidentified armed men, referred to locally as “bandits”, who engage in criminal activity including village raids, sexual violence, kidnapping for ransom, killing, and large-scale cattle rustling.
-About 21 million people living in Zamfara, Kaduna, Niger, Sokoto, Kebbi, and Katsina states have been exposed to insecurity due to the activities of these groups.
-There is concern that militant extremist groups such as Boko Haram have influenced these criminal groups in northwest Nigeria, either directly or indirectly, and may have led to the rise in school abductions since December 2020.
-A boom in weapons trade in this area has also encouraged the growth of criminal activity.?
+In North West Nigeria, unidentified armed men have attacked civilians, engaging in criminal activities including village raids, sexual violence, kidnapping for ransom, killing, and large-scale cattle rustling.
+The criminal groups have jeopardised the livelihoods of about 21 million people living in Kaduna, Katsina, Kebbi, Niger, Sokoto, and Zamfara.
+There is concern that militant extremist groups such as Boko Haram might have influenced these criminal groups either directly or indirectly.
+Such influence may have caused the rise in school abductions observed since 2020 December.
+A boom in weapons trade in this area has also encouraged the growth of criminal activity.
+There have been reports of activities such as village raids, cattle rustling, and attacks on farmers overlapping with farmer-pastoralist violence.?

-The violence in northwest Nigeria has resulted in an estimated 80,000 refugees having crossed the border into Maradi region, Niger since 2019. ?
+The violence in North West Nigeria has resulted in an estimated 80,000 refugees crossing the border into the Maradi region, Niger, since 2019.
+At least 453,000 people have also been internally displaced.
+Only 17% of IDPs are in camps, while the majority live with the host population.?

 Between March 2020–June 2021, over 1,400 students and staff have been kidnapped in several school abductions reported in northwest Nigeria.
 These abductions took place in Kankara and Mahuta (Katsina state), Kagara and Tegina (Niger state), Jangebe and Maradun (Zamfara state), Mando, Afaka, and Kasarami (Kaduna state), and Birnin Yauri (Kebbi state).
 While kidnappings by armed groups involved in the banditry crisis are motivated by ransom money and not uncommon in northwest Nigeria, mass abduction of schoolchildren by bandits is a new development in the region.
 Boko Haram had previously conducted mass abductions of schoolchildren in Chibok (Borno state) in 2014 and in Dapchi (Yobe state) in 2018.
 Evidence suggests that Boko Haram, which is mostly active in the northeast, collaborated with armed groups in some of the recent abductions in the northwest.?